Cryptosporidium in Dogs

-In the past, treating coccidia in dogs used to be somewhat routine.
-This type of coccidian has been sulfa responsive and easily managed effectively.
-In the last few years, veterinarians have been seeing small coccidian.
-This coccidian is so small it is difficult to see under a microscope!
-Veterinarians recognized this very tiny size may be something new and pursued a diagnosis from a state lab.
-The labs determined what they were seeing was Cryptosporidium.
-Cryptosporidium is from the coccidia family but it is not the same parasite!
+In the past, treating Coccidia in dogs used to be somewhat routine.
+This type of Coccidian has been sulfa-responsive and easily managed.
+In the last few years, veterinarians have been seeing small Coccidian.
+This Coccidian is so small that it is difficult to see under a microscope!
+Veterinarians thought this may be something new and pursued a diagnosis from a state lab.
+The labs determined that what they were seeing was Cryptosporidium.
+Cryptosporidium is from the Coccidia family, but it is not the same parasite!

-Cryptosporidium is a particularly nasty type of coccidian.
-Crypto is resistant to the traditional coccidia medications and it tends to kill puppies while on coccidia prevention.
-Some feel we have done a great job of preventing coccidia but at the same time have created a void of no competition for Crypto to multiply.
+Cryptosporidium is a particularly nasty type of Coccidian.
+Crypto is resistant to the traditional Coccidia medications, and it tends to kill puppies that are on Coccidia prevention.
+Some feel we have done a great job of preventing Coccidia, but at the same time have created a void of no competition for Crypto to multiply.
 This is a viable theory in young animals.

 The infected animal's feces can be sent to the lab to confirm.
-The lab will look at the genetic material using Polymerase Chain Reaction (PCR), a tool frequently used to diagnose diseases by identifying its DNA, and gives you confirmation.
+The lab will look at the genetic material using Polymerase Chain Reaction (PCR), a tool frequently used to diagnose diseases by identifying its DNA.
 PCR is wonderful as it gives no false positives.
-Once the diagnosis is confirmed, you will need to plug in appropriate treatment for Cryptosporidium prevention.
+Once the diagnosis is confirmed, you will need to take steps for appropriate treatment.

 powder 10 mg per pound twice a day (Plumb) is the treatment most used.
 Use Tylosin for 21 days to clear in adult stock.
 It can be put into a medicator for automatic water systems.
 Azithromycin

-5 mg per pound twice a day for 7 days (Plumb) will get Cryptosporidium but not practical for every litter.
+5 mg per pound twice a day for 7 days (Plumb) will get Cryptosporidium, but this method is not practical for every litter.
 Azithromycin is good as a treatment when first diagnosed to get ahead of the infection.

 Once Crypto has been confirmed, put Tylan powder (¼ tsp/gallon water) in the water for two weeks after weaning.
 It is best to block the nipple water and use bottles for the weaned babies.
 Bottles have always been a preference for small breed babies as it is easy to see how much they drink.
 You can medicate 10 mg per pound twice a day in food but you must be sure everyone gets their share!
 In tiny breeds, mixing Tylan powder in yogurt has been used effectively.
 This is great with a litter of three but difficult with a litter of eight.

-We've long known probiotics are helpful in treating Cryptosporidium.
+We've long known that probiotics are helpful in treating Cryptosporidium.
 When selecting a probiotic, be sure it can pass through the stomach acid and enzymes or you will be disappointed with the results.
-Doc Roy’s® GI SYNBIOTICS
+Doc Roy’s® GI Synbiotics

 and D.E.S.
 Health-Gard